DESIGN NOTES

 The Rosebud is the result of my long standing interest in the Indian Wars.
 Although there have been several games published on this subject, most were strategic in nature.
 The issue of play balance has been a major factor in the lack of tactical level Indian Wars games.
 The Rosebud battle, surprisingly, has long been overlooked as a game subject.
 By its very nature it is a balanced game with both sides fairly even in both size and capabilities.

+When designing this game I wanted a system that was tactical in nature, covered the areas that I wanted to emphasize, and yet remain small and manageable.
 The cavalry’s base unit was the company, so the system had to be designed around the company level scale, with turns anywhere from 15 minutes to 1 hour each.
 Since the historical battle lasted less than a day I decided to opt for the 20 minute turn.
 30 minute turns made the movement rates too high for the map size, and 15 minute turns had too much shooting and would make the ammunition rules too involved.
 This, along with my map size restriction, dictated the final ground scale.

 I wanted to emphasize several things within the game’s system.
 Horse management is extremely important for both sides, and this had to be a major aspect of the system.
 This is often overlooked or purposely omitted because either it was deemed too complicated or designers felt that players would not want to be burdened with such “trivial” issues.
 This is very similar to how players view logistics.
 When to mount or dismount, and the protection of the horses are some of the key decisions players will have to make.

-Equally important was ammunition management.
-At The Rosebud ammunition was one of the deciding factors in the outcome, and the game forces the US player to manage his ammunition expenditure.
+US player to manage his ammunition expenditure.
 Related to this is the protection of the trains.
 They are vital to the command because it carries all the supplies and ammunition for the column, and its loss would mean the defeat of the southern pincer of Terry’s strategic plan.
 The game has two different systems for ammunition.
 For those that do not like tracking ammunition expenditure on paper the game has a basic model.
 The optional version is much more realistic but does require some paperwork.

 Players may find that the fire combat model is a bit unconventional.
 Units fire individually at individual targets.
 Companies fighting in skirmish order (spread out), against a very illusive and skillful enemy, did not fire in unison with other companies in compact, tight formations.
 Company commanders controlled the fire of their company (or by platoons).
 Indian fire was also not formally coordinated above the warrior band level.
 I wanted to show this individual fire in the game, which is why I do not allow fire to be combined.
 By shooting in this style players may also better manage their ammunition expenditure.
 However, companies were organized into battalions for command and control purposes, and so it was possible to direct overall fire.
 The game does allow this as well by permitting other units to fire at the same targets if the player opts to do so.